coolxeo/docker_elk_stack/README.md

-Implemented using Yeoman, mild default instalation, it uses Karma for testing and Grunt for building Includes angular-fire a implementation of firebase client for angular, we use it as a Baas (Backend as service), this is much more than a database, you can deploy you project in production with 1 command, it has a nice web interface to maintain the back-end, including non-google-analytics user management, testing console, and many nice options that erase the boiler plate of deploying in prod/managing a server/managing a backend for your FRONTEND application, it simply works out of the box the project has implemented USER EMAIL VALIDATION using firebase Baas magic.
+Implemented using Yeoman, mild default instalation, it uses Karma for testing and Grunt for building Includes angular-fire a implementation of firebase client for angular, we use it as a Baas (Backend as service), this is much more than a database, you can deploy you project in production with 1 command, it has a nice web interface to maintain the back-end, including non-google-webe-analytics, user management, testing console, and many nice options that erase the boiler plate of 'deploying in prod'/'managing a server'/'managing a backend' for your FRONT-END application, it simply works out of the box the project has implemented USER EMAIL VALIDATION using firebase Baas magic and angularfire modules.
 ###*See how to run below

 ##nodeapi
 Implemented using Nodejs, it gets rss from any source and bulks the data in Elastic Search using json format, this part will become a Nodejs module in the future, and I will use a RESTful api, but that part it's still to be defined, this is just a node server with Express 4 and a Elastic Search client with a Xml parser for retrieving, parsing and persisting in EL
-###*Use the run scripts in the folder to run it
+###*Runs with docker-compose in the elk-stack

 ##dockers
 This is the FUN part, based on this article (http://thepracticalsysadmin.com/running-elk-on-docker/)